itsdfish/SequentialSamplingModels.jl/docs/src/index.md

 # SequentialSamplingModels.jl

-**Documentation is under construction.**

-This package is a collection of sequential sampling models in Julia and is based on the Distributions.jl API.
+This package provides a unified interface for sequential sampling models in Julia and is based on the Distributions.jl API.
 Sequential sampling models, also known as an evidence accumulation models, are a broad class of dynamic models of human decision making in which evidence for each option accumulates until the evidence for one option reaches a decision threshold.
 Models within this class make different assumptions about the nature of the evidence accumulation process.
 See the references below for a broad overview of sequential sampling models.
 An example of the evidence accumulation process is illustrated below for the leaking competing accumulator.

 ```@setup accumulation